hiyuchang/hiyuchang.github.io/index.md

 Currently, I am a PhD student supervised by [Prof. Jun Zhang](https://eejzhang.people.ust.hk/home.html) in Department of Electronic and Computer Engineering, the Hong Kong University of Science and Technology.

+From Feb, 2023 to July, 2023, I am a visiting scholar in Eurecom, France under the supervision of [Prof. Marios Kountouris](https://scholar.google.com/citations?user=QG9iXtUAAAAJ).

 ## Education History